Thennavan-Hex/VM/README.md

 🚀 Welcome to the Virtualization Assignment repository! 🚀

 This repository contains the resources and instructions for the virtualization assignment where you'll learn how to create a virtual machine using VirtualBox.
-The assignment is part of [YOUR COURSE/CLASS NAME] and aims to familiarize you with the basics of virtualization and how to set up a virtual machine environment.
+The assignment is part of [ITB/3rd Year] and aims to familiarize you with the basics of virtualization and how to set up a virtual machine environment.

 ## Video Demo